evan-buss/download-server-client/README.md

 - Only accepts a single argument at a time.
 If there are multiple words, they are considered part of the same directory name
     - Such as `cd Hello World`
+- **Valid Arguments:**
+    - .. (two period characters)
-- The ".." command moves up to the parent directory.
+        - moves up to the parent directory.
+    - absolute path
+        - Navigates to specified path
+        - Ex) `cd /home/evan/Downloads`
+    - relative path
+        - Navigates to specified path
+        - Ex) `cd Downloads`

 - Response: The server sends back the updated working path directory on success.
 On failure, it sends back the appropriate error code:
     - "DDNE" - Directory does not exist